mbrezu/scenic/README.md

     it could be changed to use something else instead of SDL (maybe OpenGL and GLUT?) for rendering the GUI and processing events.
- 2. Right now the code used to load image resources (see `scenic-images.lisp`) hasn't been tested with standalone executables and probably requires modification.
+ 2. Right now the code used to load image resources (see `scenic-resources.lisp`) hasn't been tested with standalone executables and probably requires modification.